best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 However this is not always possible or practical in languages that are not designed in a way that encourages this type of programming.
 And sometimes you **want** a function to capture and affect values outside of the ones provided to it as arguments (i.e. adding data to a database or writing to file).
 Make sure to control this type of behaviour and to signal to the end-user to expect these things to happen.
 This is usually communicated in documentation for end-users and also in comments for fellow developers.

-Ultimately, if you do signal where these kind of things might happend, someone trying to debug issues that might be caused by this behaviour will know where to look.
+Ultimately, if you do signal where these kind of things might happen, someone trying to debug issues that might be caused by this behaviour will know where to look.

 **To summarise**: